qqquan/t2p5_mpc/README.md

 ## Overview

 This project implements a Model Predictive Controller to drive a simulated vehicle along the track.
-The controller receives the waypoints the lane cencter line and sends the driving command of steering angle and acceleration to the simulator.
+The controller receives the waypoints of the lane center line and sends the driving commands of steering angle and acceleration to the simulator.
 The below video shows the result of the car driven in the lane.
 The yellow line visualizes the sensor feedback on the lane and the green line is the controller forecast of driving trajectory.

 ![project_preview](https://github.com/qqquan/t2p5_mpc/raw/master/mpc_simulation.gif)